JordanDanielWest/Investigate-Devices-Accidentally-Exposed-to-the-Internet/README.md

 ## 2. Detection & Analysis

-# Conducted threat hunting with KQL queries:
+### Conducted threat hunting with KQL queries:

   - Checked for brute-force attempts and verified no successful logins from suspicious external IPs.
   - Investigated internal logon events and account usage patterns.

-# Confirmed the device was publicly accessible when it should have been private-facing.
+### Confirmed the device was publicly accessible when it should have been private-facing.
-# Determined risk due to potential exposure even in absence of successful exploitation.
+### Determined risk due to potential exposure even in absence of successful exploitation.

 ## 3. Containment, Eradication, & Recovery

 ### Containment
-- Created a custom NSG (`EDR-Machine-Isolation`) with the following rules:
+- Created a custom NSG (`windtows-target-1-Isolation`) with the following rules:
   - **Deny all inbound** except RDP from trusted IP (admin workstation).
   - **Deny all outbound** to prevent external command and control (C2) communication, while preserving internal traffic if necessary (e.g., DNS/DHCP functionality).
 - Applied NSG directly to the **VM's NIC**, not the subnet, to isolate only the affected machine without impacting others.